Updated August 17, 2023

-A New Hampshire eviction notice is a document intended for landlords seeking to notify a tenant that they are no longer in compliance with their rental contract.
+A New Hampshire eviction notice is a document used by a landlord to notify a tenant that they are no longer in compliance with their rental contract.
 The notice should include the specific violation and the steps the tenant must take to fix the issue.
-This is commonly for late rent but can be for any noncompliance.
-If the tenant does not return to compliance within the statutory term the lease may terminate with the landlord able to file an eviction lawsuit at the local district court.
+If the tenant does not remedy the violation, the landlord can begin an eviction action.

 By Type (2)

-Notice to Quit (For All Lease Violation Types) – Check the appropriate box on the form for the notice that best matches the tenant’s violation:
+Notice to Quit (For All Lease Violation Types) – Check the appropriate box on the form that best matches the tenant’s violation:

-Non-Payment of Rent – 7 days’ notice.
-The Demand for Rent is required to be attached.
+Non-Payment of Rent – 7 days’ notice with a Demand for Rent.

 Non-Compliance – 30 days’ notice.